 1. Ask your employer if they offer tuition reimbursement, or find an employer who does.

 2. Find out how much your employer is willing to pay.
 Many companies will only reimburse up to $5,250 per year, which is the maximum amount allowed by the IRS free of taxes.

 3. Talk to your HR department.
 Make sure you are eligible for tuition reimbursement and that you understand what is required of you.

-4. Sign up for classes and pay your tuition bill.
+4. Sign up for classes, start your education, and pay your tuition bill.

 5. Make sure you meet all requirements.
 Your employer may require you to earn a specific grade, work a certain number of hours, or finish your degree by a specific deadline.

 6. Submit any paperwork required by your employer.